Viktor Hovland

 Viktor Hovland (born 18 September 1997) is a Norwegian professional golfer who plays on the PGA Tour and European Tour.
 He won the 2018 U.S. Amateur and reached number one in the World Amateur Golf Ranking in 2019.
 Hovland became the first Norwegian to win on the PGA Tour (2020 Puerto Rico Open) and on the European Tour (2021 BMW International Open).
-He has won seven times on the PGA Tour, including at the 2023 Tour Championship, resulting in his first FedEx Cup.
+He has won eight times on the PGA Tour, including at the 2023 Tour Championship, resulting in his first FedEx Cup.

 Hovland competed at the 2020 Summer Olympics and the 2024 Summer Olympics.

 Amateur career

 Hovland started playing golf at the age of eleven, after his father Harald had taken up golf while working as an engineer in St. Louis.
 Five years later, in 2014, Hovland won the Norwegian Amateur Golf Championship as a 16-year-old.
 From 2016 to 2019, he played college golf at Oklahoma State University with, among others, Kristoffer Ventura.

 Hovland won the 2018 U.S. Amateur, the first Norwegian player to do so, and earned invitations into the 2019 Masters Tournament, the 2019 U.S. Open, and the 2019 Open Championship.
 He played in the 2018 Emirates Australian Open as an amateur, finishing tied for 13th place.

 Hovland was the low amateur in the 2019 Masters Tournament, finishing three under par in a tie for 32nd.
 With this performance he rose to number one in the World Amateur Golf Ranking.
 In the 2019 U.S. Open, he finished in 12th place and was low amateur with a score of 280.
 This was the lowest 72-hole score by an amateur in the U.S. Open, breaking the previous record of 282, set by Jack Nicklaus in 1960.
 He became the first player to win low amateur honors at both the Masters and U.S. Open in the same season since Matt Kuchar in 1998.
 In 2019, he was the recipient of the Ben Hogan Award, awarded to the best college player in the United States.